I want to restrict incoming and outgoing traffic from my Amazon Virtual Private Cloud (Amazon VPC) resources.

 Resolution

-Use security groups to restrict traffic at the instance or network interface level
+Use security groups to restrict traffic at the EC2 instance or network interface level

-Use network ACLs to restrict traffic to subnets
+Use network ACLs to restrict traffic at subnets level

-When you configure AWS WAF with an IP set match rule statement, AWS WAF inspects the IP address of a web request against the set of IP addresses.
-This statement permits access to known IP addresses or blocks malicious IP addresses to mitigate DDoS attacks.
+Note: When you configure an IP set match rule statement, AWS WAF checks the IP address of web requests against the IP addresses specified in the statement.
+The statement permits access to only known IP addresses and blocks malicious IP addresses to mitigate distributed denial of service (DDoS) attacks.

 Use Network Firewall to restrict traffic to Amazon VPC resources

-To allow or block access to specific domains, use a stateful domain list rule group.
-You can also deploy Network Firewall in individual Amazon VPCs to inspect traffic to and from Amazon VPC resources.
+Use a stateful domain list rule group to allow or block access to specific domains.
+You can also deploy Network Firewall in an individual VPC to inspect traffic to and from AWS resources.
 For more information, see Deployment models for AWS Network Firewall.

-For information on the Network Firewall flexible rules engine, see the following AWS Blogs:
+For information on the Network Firewall flexible rules engine, see Hands-on walkthrough of the AWS Network Firewall flexible rules engine.

 Use Route 53 DNS Firewall to filter DNS traffic from your Amazon VPC resources

-To filter DNS traffic from your Amazon VPC resource to the resolver, create a Route 53 DNS Firewall rule group.
+Create a Route 53 DNS Firewall rule group that filters DNS traffic from your Amazon VPC resource to the resolver.
 Make sure that you associate the rule group with the Amazon VPC.
 For more information, see Getting started with Route 53 Resolver DNS Firewall.

 Use VPC endpoint policies to restrict access to Amazon VPC endpoints